jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 the user still needs to provide a basis set name, although it is not used in this case.

 There is also an exception that the basis set after '/' symbol matters.
-If RI (see [Section 4.4.28](./chap4-4.md#4428-ri)) approximation is turned on, the auxiliary basis set will be automatically determined (by `automr`) according to the basis set.
-And if F12 (see [Section 4.4.30](./chap4-4.md#4430-f12)) is turned on, the F12-CABS will be automatically determined (by `automr`) according to the basis set, too.
+If [RI](./chap4-4.md#4429-ri)) approximation is turned on, the auxiliary basis set will be automatically determined (by `automr`) according to the basis set.
+And if [F12](./chap4-4.md#4431-f12)) is turned on, the F12-CABS will be automatically determined (by `automr`) according to the basis set, too.

 ## 4.3.1 GVB
 Generalized Valence Bond theory.

 Note that the original GAMESS source code can only deal with GVB up to 12 pairs.
-To go beyond that (which is routine type of calculation in `automr` of MOKIT), you need to modify the GAMESS source code, please read [Section 4.4.10](./chap4-4.md#4410-gvb_prog) carefully.
+To go beyond that (which is routine type of calculation in `automr` of MOKIT), you need to modify the GAMESS source code, please read [GVB_prog](./chap4-4.md#4410-gvb_prog) carefully.

 ## 4.3.2 CASSCF
 Complete Active Space Self-consistent Field.